-- Depending on the context, ways to translate "to judge" could include, "to decide" or "to condemn" or "to punish" or "to decree." - The term "judgment" could be translated as, "punishment" or "decision" or "verdict" or "decree" or "condemnation." - In some contexts, the phrase "in the judgment" could also be translated as "on judgment day" or "during the time when God judges people."
+- Depending on the context, ways to translate to "judge" could include to "decide" or to "condemn" or to "punish" or to "decree." - The term "judgment" could be translated as "punishment" or "decision" or "verdict" or "decree" or "condemnation." - In some contexts, the phrase "in the judgment" could also be translated as "on judgment day" or "during the time when God judges people."

-(See also: decree, judge, judgment day, just, justice, justly, law, principle, law, law of Moses, God's law, law of Yahweh)
+(See also: decree, judge, judgment day, just, law, law)